AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 ## Inspiration and Contribution

-This project was inspired in part by the workflow and implementation ideas from https://github.com/shahabsalehi/HVAC-Fault-Detection-with-Anomaly-Pipeline
+This project was inspired by the HVAC anomaly detection pipeline in [HVAC-Fault-Detection-with-Anomaly-Pipeline](https://github.com/shahabsalehi/HVAC-Fault-Detection-with-Anomaly-Pipeline).

+I used that project as a reference for how an HVAC workflow can be organized clearly from data to output.
+Its dashboard and pipeline structure helped shape how I wanted this repository to feel: practical, traceable, and engineering-focused.

+My contribution here is different.
+This repository is centered on HVAC load calculation and equipment selection, not fault detection.
+The goal is to support early design work by estimating loads, checking airflow needs, and comparing candidate equipment in one place.